-Disclaimer This document or video is prepared by The Hongkong and Shanghai Banking Corporation Limited ('HBAP'), 1 Queen's Road Central, Hong Kong, HBAP is incorporated in Hong Kong and is part of the HSBC Group.
-This document or video is distributed and/or made available by HSBC Bank Canada (including one or more of its subsidiaries HSBC Investment Funds (Canada) Inc. ("HIFC"), HSBC Private Investment Counsel (Canada) Inc. ("HPIC") and HSBC InvestDirect division of HSBC Securities (Canada) Inc. ("HIDC")), HSBC Bank (China) Company Limited, HBAP, HSBC Bank (Singapore) Limited, HSBC Bank Middle East Limited (UAE), HSBC UK Bank PIc, HSBC Bank Malaysia Berhad (198401015221 (127776-V))/HSBC Amanah Malaysia Berhad (20080100642 1 (807705-X)), HSBC Bank (Taiwan) Limited, HSBC Bank plc, Jersey Branch, HSBC Bank plc, Guernsey Branch, HSBC Bank plc in the Isle of Man, HSBC Continental Europe, Greece, The Hongkong and Shanghai Banking Corporation Limited, India (HSBC India), HSBC Bank (Nictiam) Limited, PT Bank HSBC Indonesia (HBID), HSBC Bank (Uruguay) S.A.
-(HSBC Uruguay) is authorised and oversought by Banco Central del Uruguay), HBAP Sri Lanka Branch, The Hongkong and Shanghai Banking Corporation Limited - Philippine Branch, HSBC Investment and Insurance Brokerage, Philippines Inc, and HSBC FinTech Services (Shanghai) Company Limited and HSBC Mexico, S.A.
-Multiple Banking Institution HSBC Financial Group (collectively, the "Distributors") to their respective clients.
-This document or video is for general circulation and information purposes only.
+This document or video is prepared by The Hongkong and Shanghai Banking Corporation Limited ('HBAP'), 1 Queen's Road Central, Hong Kong.
+HBAP is incorporated in Hong Kong and is part of the HSBC Group.
+This document or video is distributed and/or made available by HSBC Bank Canada (including one or more of its subsidiaries HSBC Investment Funds (Canada) Inc. ("HIPC"), HSBC Private Investment Counsel (Canada) Inc. ("HIPC") and HSBC InvestDirect division of HSBC Securities (Canada) Inc. ("HIDC")), HSBC Bank (China) Company Limited, HBAP, HSBC Bank (Singapore) Limited, HSBC Bank Middle East Limited (UAE), HSBC UK Bank Plc, HSBC Bank Malaysia Berhad (198401015221 (127776-V))/HSBC Amanah Malaysia Berhad (20080100642 1 (807705-X)), HSBC Bank (Iriawan) Limited, HSBC Bank Plc, Jersey Branch, HSBC Bank Plc, Guernsey Branch, HSBC Bank plc in the Isle of Man, HSBC Continental Europe, Greece, The Hongkong and Shanghai Banking Corporation Limited, India (HSBC Bank (Vietnam) Limited, PT Bank HSBC Indonesia (HBID), HSBC Bank (Uruguy) S.A.
+(HSBC Uruguy) S.A.
+(HSBC

 The contents of this document or video may not be reproduced or further distributed to any person or entity, whether in whole or in part, for any purpose.
 This document or video must not be distributed in any jurisdiction where its distribution is unlawful.
 All non-authorised reproduction or use of this document or video will be the responsibility of the user and may lead to legal be distributed in any jurisdiction where its distribution is unlawful.
 All non-authorised reproduction or use of this document or video will be the responsibility of the user and may lead to legal proceedings.
 The material contained in this document or video is for general information purposes only and does not constitute investment research or advice or a recommendation to buy or sell investments.
 Some of the statements contained in this document or video may be considered forward looking statements which provide current expectations or forecasts of future events.
 Such forward looking statements are not guarantees of future performance or events and involve risks and uncertainties.
 Actual results may differ materially from those described in such forward-looking statements as a result of various factors.
-HBAP and the Distributors do not undertake any obligation to update the forward-looking statements contained herein, or to update the reasons why actual results could differ from those projected in the forward-looking statement or video has no contractual value and is not by any means intended as a solicitation, nor a recommendation for the purchase or sale of any financial instrument in any jurisdiction in which such an offer is not lawful.
+HBAP and the Distributors do not undertake any obligation to update the forward-looking statements contained herein, or to update the reasons why actual results could differ from those projected in the forward-looking statements.
+This document or video has no contractual value and is not by any means intended as a solicitation, nor a recommendation for the purchase or sale of any financial instrument in any jurisdiction in which such an offer is not lawful.
 The views and opinions expressed are based on the HSBC Global Investment Committee at the time of preparation and are subject to change at any time.
 These views may not necessarily indicate HSBC Asset Management's current portfolios' composition.
 Individual portfolios managed by HSBC Asset Management primarily reflect individual clients' objectives, risk preferences, time horizon, and market liquidity.